motivation, self, social cognition, judgment

 McCrea, S. M., & Hirt, E. R. (2009).
 Match madness: Probability matching in predictions of the NCAA basketball tournament.
 Journal of Applied Social Psychology, 39, 2809-2839. [preprint pdf]

 McCrea, S. M., Penningroth, S. L., & Tyser, M. P. (May 2013).
 Intention strategies: Implementation intentions uniquely boost prospective memory performance.
-To be presented at the annual meeting of the Midwestern Psychological Association, Chicago, Illinois.
+Presented at the annual meeting of the Midwestern Psychological Association, Chicago, Illinois.

 Schweitzer, K., Freng, S., & McCrea, S. M. (March 2013).
 Reversing the proximity effect in civil trials.
 To be presented at the annual meeting of the American Psychology and Law Society, Portland, Oregon.